Julyjujuy/ArtsyBot/README.md

 # ArtsyBot

-<b> "The Journey of a thousand light-years begins with a single step" </b>
+<b> "The Journey of thousand light-years begins with a single step" </b>